Archery Seminar Series

 - Things to say and what not to say to the athlete.

-- How to coach your kid during a tournament.
+- How to support your kid during a tournament.

 - Questions to ask and what to avoid.